-The best family hotels in Mallorca for a memorable holiday for all ages
+Taking the kids abroad?
+Have a look at these family-friendly Mallorca hotels

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-The best family hotels in Mallorca: Where to stay for kids activities and swimming pools
+Best family-friendly hotels in Mallorca 2023: Where to stay for kids’ activities and swimming pools

 Family-friendly resorts that you should visit if you find yourself on the Spanish island

-Mallorca is the ideal holiday destination for you and the kids.
-Restaurants where the staff will smile and coo at your little ones?
+Mallorca is the ideal holiday destination for taking the kids abroad, whatever their age.
+Restaurants where friendly staff will smile and coo at your little ones?
 Check.
 Balmy rather than bonkers-hot summer climate?
 Check.
 Sandy beaches with clean waters safe for swimming?
 Check, check, check.

-Even better, this Mediterranean island is also home to dozens of family-friendly hotels.
+Because this Mediterranean island is so accommodating for little ones, it’s also home to dozens of family-friendly hotels.
 You’ll find it all here, from large five-stars that treat the kids like royalty, to beachfront all-inclusives running clubs for all ages tot to teen.
 And there’s no need to compromise either – some of Mallorca’s very best family hotels are in fact its best hotels full stop.

+Should you be searching for sprawling resorts with multiple swimming pools or destinations boasting restaurants ideal for drinking sundowners and enjoying the warm evening air, Mallorca has all you need for a glorious holiday in Spain.
+Not forgetting, the cultural sights to see if you do fancy exploring further afield, with palaces, castles and cathedrals all worth visiting.

+Keep scrolling to see our favourite family-friendly hotels in Mallorca, suiting children of all ages.

-The best family hotels in Mallorca are:
+The best family hotels in Mallorca for 2023 are:

-- Best for relaxation: Zafiro Palace Alcúdia, booking.com
+- Best for relaxation: Zafiro Palace Alcúdia

-- Best for unusual kids’ activities: Belmond La Residencia, booking.com
+- Best for unusual kids’ activities: Belmond La Residencia

-- Best for city culture: Hotel Portixol, booking.com
+- Best for city culture: Hotel Portixol

-- Best for exploration: Jumeirah Port Sóller Hotel & Spa, booking.com
+- Best for exploration: Jumeirah Port Sóller Hotel & Spa

-- Best for sports: Robinson Club Cala Serena, booking.com
+- Best for sports: Robinson Club Cala Serena

-- Best for for theme park fun: Meliá South Beach, booking.com
+- Best for for theme park fun: Meliá South Beach

-- Best for luxury: Son Brull Hotel & Spa, booking.com
+- Best for luxury: Son Brull Hotel & Spa

-- Best for entertainment: Tui Family Life Mallorca Mar, Tui.co.uk
+- Best for entertainment: Tui Family Life Mallorca Mar

 Best for relaxation: Zafiro Palace Alcúdia